-GLOSSARY OF ABBREVIATIONS AND TECHNICAL TERMS 7 PRESENTATION OF OIL AND GAS INFORMATION 10 BASIS OF PRESENTATION OF PROSPECTIVE RECOVERABLE RESOURCES 11 CURRENCY AND EXCHANGE RATES 12 CONVERSION 12 FORWARD-LOOKING STATEMENTS 13 CORPORATE STRUCTURE Name, Address and Incorporation Intercorporate Relationships 16 GENERAL DEVELOPMENT OF THE BUSINESS Company History DESCRIPTION OF THE BUSINESS General Kazakhstan Tajikistan Georgia Uzbekistan Rigs and Equipment Competitive Conditions Environmental Employees Specialized Skill and Knowledge Foreign Operations 22 33 38 41 42 42 43 43 43 STATEMENT OF RESERVES DATA AND OTHER OIL AND GAS INFORMATION Disclosure of Reserves Data Reserves Reconciliation Additional Information Relating to Reserves Data Other Oil and Gas Information 45 53 53 RISK FACTORS Risks Related to the Company and its Business Risks Related to the Republics of Kazakhstan, Tajikistan, Georgia and Uzbekistan 62 DIVIDENDS OR DISTRIBUTIONS 78 DESCRIPTION OF SHARE CAPITAL Ordinary Shares Preference Shares Shareholder Rights Plan 79 79 MARKET FOR SECURITIES Price Range and Volume of Trading of Ordinary Shares Prior Sales 79 ESCROWED SECURITIES AND SECURITIES SUBJECT TO CONTRACTUAL RESTRICTIONS ON TRANSFER ₹.81 DIRECTORS AND EXECUTIVE OFFICERS Directors

-Executive Officers

-Corporate Cease Trade Orders

-Bankruptcies

-Penalties or Sanctions

-CONFLICTS OF INTEREST 85

-PROMOTER 85

-CORPORATE GOVERNANCE STATEMENT 85

-Introduction

-Board of Directors

-Election of Directors

-Board Mandate

-Position Descriptions

-Board Committees

-Orientation and Continuing Education Ethical Business Conduct

-Anti-Bribery Policy

-Nomination of Directors and Compensation

-Audit Committee Charter

-Composition of the Audit Committee

-Relevant Education and Experience of Members of the Audit Committee

-Reliance on Certain Exemptions 94

-Audit Committee Oversight

-Pre-Approval Policies and Procedures

-External Auditor Service Fees 94

-Main Features of the Internal Control and Risk Management Systems Pertaining to the Financial Reporting 05

-Process Other Board Committees

-Assessments

-Voting Securities and Principal Holders of Voting Securities

-INTEREST OF MANAGEMENT AND OTHERS IN MATERIAL TRANSACTIONS -

-TRANSFER AGENT AND REGISTRAR 98

-MATERIAL CONTRACTS 99

-INTEREST OF EXPERTS 99

-LEGAL PROCEEDINGS AND REGULATORY ACTIONS 99

-ADDITIONAL INFORMATION 100
+GLOSSARY OF ABBREVIATIONS AND TECHNICAL TERMS 8

+PRESENTATION OF OIL AND GAS INFORMATION 11

+BASIS OF PRESENTATION OF PROSPECTIVE RECOVERABLE RESOURCES 12

+CURRENCY AND EXCHANGE RATES 13

+CONVERSION 13

+FORWARD-LOOKING STATEMENTS 14

+CORPORATE STRUCTURE 18

+Name, Address and Incorporation 18

+Intercorporate Relationships

+GENERAL DEVELOPMENT OF THE BUSINESS

+Company History

+DESCRIPTION OF THE BUSINESSGeneral

+Kazakhstan

+Tajikistan

+Georgia

+Rigs and Equipment Competitive Conditions

+Environmental

+Kazakhstan 45

+Tajikistan

+GeorgiaUzbekistan

+Employees

+Specialized Skill and Knowledge

+Foreign Operations 46

+STATEMENT OF RESERVES DATA AND OTHER OIL AND GAS INFORMATION 47

+Disclosure of Reserves Data

+Reserves Reconciliation

+Other Oil and Gas Information

+RISK FACTORS

+Risks Related to the Company and its Business

+Risks Related to the Republics of Kazakhstan, Tajikistan, and Georgia

+DIVIDENDS OR DISTRIBUTIONS 78

+DESCRIPTION OF SHARE CAPITAL 78

+Ordinary Shares

+Preference Shares

+Shareholder Rights Plan 79

+MARKET FOR SECURITIES

+Price Range and Volume of Trading of Ordinary Shares Prior Sales

+FIIUI VAIGO 81

+ESCROWED SECURITIES AND SECURITIES SUBJECT TO CONTRACTUAL RESTRICTIONS ON TRANSFE :R 81

+DIRECTORS AND EXECUTIVE OFFICERS.
+Directors.
+Executive Officers.
+Corporate Cease Trade Orders.
+Bankruptcies.
+Penalties or Sanctions 81 84 85

+CONFLICTS OF INTEREST 86

+PROMOTER 86

+CORPORATE GOVERNANCE STATEMENT Introduction Board of Directors Election of Directors Board Mandate Position Descriptions Board Committees.
+Orientation and Continuing Education Ethical Business Conduct Anti-Bribery Policy Nomination of Directors and Compensation Audit Committee Charter Composition of the Audit Committee Relevant Education and Experience of Members of the Audit Committee Reliance on Certain Exemptions Audit Committee Oversight Pre-Approval Policies and Procedures External Auditor Service Fees Main Features of the Internal Control and Risk Management Systems Pertaining to the Financial Reporting Process Other Board Committees Assessments Director Term Limits and Other Mechanisms of Board Renewal Policies Regarding the Representation of Women on the Board.
+Consideration of the Representation of Women in the Director Identification and Selection Process.
+Consideration Given to the Representation of Women in texecutive Office Appointments Issuer's Targets Regarding the Representation of Women in Executive Office Appointments Issuer's Targets Regarding the Representation of Women in Executive Office Positions Number of Women on the Board and in Executive Officer Positions Voting Securities and Principal Holders of Voting Securities 87 87 87 89 90 91 91 93 93 94 94 95 96 98 98 98 98

+INTEREST OF MANAGEMENT AND OTHERS IN MATERIAL TRANSACTIONS 99

+TRANSFER AGENT AND REGISTRAR 100

+MATERIAL CONTRACTS 100

+INTEREST OF EXPERTS 100

+LEGAL PROCEEDINGS AND REGULATORY ACTIONS 101

+ADDITIONAL INFORMATION 101